-Jail or work in lieu of jail is required.
-The law requires a minimum of two days of jail or work in lieu of jail.
-The time that a person receives, either as jail or work in lieu of jail, depends on many factors.
-As a result, time is not the same for every.
-Alcohol level, driving factors, conduct after the stop, and past driving/criminal records all can increase the jail or work in lieu of jail that a person must serve.
+Jail or work in lieu of jail may be required.
+Many judges try to impose a minimum of two days of jail or work in lieu of jail.
+The time that a person may receive, either as jail or work in lieu of jail, depends on many factors.
+As a result, time is not the same for every case.
+Alcohol level, driving factors, conduct after the stop, and past driving/criminal records may all increase the jail or work in lieu of jail that a person may potentially serve.

 Alcohol levels can greatly impact the severity of punishment.
 Prosecutors routinely file “enhancements”, requests to a judge for additional penalties, if a driver’s alcohol level reaches or exceeds .15% or .20%.
 Prosecutors and judges routinely try to increase, often substantially, the jail or work in lieu of jail time that a person faces because of a high alcohol level.
 Such levels can also result in a judge requiring the installation of an interlock device during some or all of the period of probation.

 Driving factors also influence how much jail or work a person receives.
 Driving factors include non injury accidents, injury accidents, child or children passengers, high speed, reckless driving or other driving perceived as being dangerous (e.g. going the wrong way down a freeway at 60MPH).
-Some minimum penalties are mandates by law: each child under 14 years old as a passenger adds time that a person faces.
+Some minimum penalties are mandates by law.
 High speed/reckless driving adds a 60 day jail enhancement.
 An accident with injuries could even be a felony, with state prison as punishment.